Grayson Greiner: Minor leagues

-Detroit Tigers
+Detroit Tigers (2018–2021)

-On May 4, 2018, the Tigers called up Greiner.
+On May 4, 2018, the Tigers promoted Greiner to the major leagues.
 He made his major league debut two days later, and hit a single in his first-ever major league at-bat.
 Greiner was sent back down to Toledo on May 31.
 He was recalled by Detroit on June 12.

 The Tigers decided not to retain James McCann for the 2019 season which elevated Greiner to the starting catcher position after only playing in 30 games the previous season, his first season in the majors.
 On June 14, the Tigers placed Greiner on the 10-day Injured List due to a lower back strain.
 He was later moved to the 60-day IL.
 He was activated from the IL on August 24 and optioned to triple-A Toledo Mud Hens.
 Greiner was added to the major league roster as a September call-up.
 On the season, he hit .202 with 5 home runs and 19 RBI in 208 major league at-bats.
 Overall with the 2020 Detroit Tigers, Greiner batted .118 with three home runs and 8 RBIs in 18 games.

-Greiner made the Tigers Opening Day roster out of 2021 spring training, and was expected to back up newly-acquired Wilson Ramos.
+Greiner made the Tigers Opening Day roster out of 2021 spring training, and was expected to back up newly acquired Wilson Ramos.
 Greiner was placed on the 10-day injured list on May 12.
 He was optioned to Toledo after coming off the injured list due to the strong performance of his replacement, Eric Haase.
 Greiner was recalled to the major league club on July 19 following an injury to Jake Rogers.
 He played 31 games at the MLB level in 2021, hitting .236 with one home run and seven RBI.
 On November 29, 2021, Greiner was outrighted off the 40-man roster and elected free agency.

-Arizona Diamondbacks
+Arizona Diamondbacks (2022)

 On March 15, 2022, Greiner signed a minor league contract with the Arizona Diamondbacks.
 He was assigned to the Triple-A Reno Aces to begin the year.

-On May 19, 2022, Greiner was selected to the active roster after José Herrera was placed on the injured list.
-He was returned to the minors on May 22, 2022.
-He elected free agency after the 2022 season on November 10.
+On May 19, Greiner was selected to the active roster after José Herrera was placed on the injured list.
+He was returned to the minors on May 22 after going 1–for–6 in two games.
+In 45 games for Reno, Greiner batted .232/.318/.391 with 6 home runs and 20 RBI.
+He elected free agency following the season on November 10.

-Minnesota Twins
+Colorado Rockies (2023)

 On January 13, 2023, Greiner signed a minor league deal with the Minnesota Twins.
+Greiner was released by the organization on March 24.

+On March 28, 2023, Greiner signed a minor league contract with the Colorado Rockies organization and was assigned to the Triple-A Albuquerque Isotopes.
+He played in 20 games for Albuquerque, hitting .186/.269/.286 with one home run and 8 RBI.
+On May 7, Greiner retired from professional baseball.

-Personal
+Personal life

-Grenier and his wife, Madison, have two sons together.
+Greiner and his wife, Madison, have two sons together.